vanheeringen-lab/ANANSE/docs/command-line_reference.md

                         Name of the output influence file (default: ./ANANSE_influence.tsv) -f, --full-output     Export the full GRN output to the output file -a GTF, --annotation GTF
-                        Gene annotation (genomepy name or GTF file) used to quantify expression levels.
-Required if gene names were converted in ANANSE network.
-  -i INT, --edges INT   Number of top edges used (default: 100.000).
+                        Gene annotation (genomepy name or GTF file) used to quantify expression levels -i INT, --edges INT   Number of top edges used (default: 100.000).
   -j FLOAT, --padj FLOAT
                         Adjusted p-value below which genes classify as differential (default: 0.05).